Kairotic/mistakes/dyadic.md

 multitude begins with two, less than that is not considered to be a number.

-A way around this is to define the basis of a multitude as a pair, and model greater numbers with additional units relative to that:
+A way around this is to define a multitude relative to the number two, as a pair of units, and greater numbers relative to that:

 ~~~~{.haskell .colourtex}
 data Multitude a = Pair (Unit a) (Unit a)